-MTG Best Budget Decks For Modern – Mono Red 8-Whack
+MTG Best Budget Modern Deck

 8-Whack is an incredibly old strategy that has seen play repeatedly throughout MTG’s lifetime.
 The deck has not been competitively viable for a while, especially since the release of Modern Horizons Two caused the format to flip on its head.
 Luckily, thanks to some new Standard-legal Common and Uncommon cards, Mono Red 8-Whack is affordable and powerful against most of the Modern metagame!